-Quiet Workouts For Small Spaces That Will Still Break A Sweat
+Quiet Workouts For Small Spaces That Will Break A Sweat

-If recent times have taught us anything, it’s that home workouts can be just as effective as sessions at the gym.
-But if you don’t have a lot of space at home, or you live in close quarters and you’re conscious of making noise that could affect your neighbours, it might be time to change up your typical routine.
+But if you don’t have a lot of space at home, or you live in close quarters and you’re conscious of making noise that could annoy your neighbours, it might be time to change up your routine when working out at home.

-Rest assured, working out at home doesn’t require a lot of space and don’t need to be noisy — with room for a yoga mat and some quiet workout moves, you’re set for a powerful training session in the comfort of your own home.
+Rest assured, not all home workouts require a lot of space — with room for a yoga mat and some quiet workout moves, you’re set for a powerful training session in the comfort of your own home that won't leave you with a noise disturbance complaint.

 How to set up your workout space in a small area